OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 # Generate and Distribute Your Mobile App to a Limited Group of End Users

-At some point you will decide that your mobile app is ready for production and so, ready to be used by end users.
-One way of starting the distribution of your production-ready mobile app is by making it available first to a limited group of end users.
+A way of to start the distribution of your production-ready mobile app is by making it initially available to a limited group of users.

 In OutSystems, you can generate a mobile application package for your mobile app to be installed by the selected end users.